mauno-j-ronkko/sharkC64/docs/ide/editing.md

 ![Edit view](../images/edit-view.png)

+The header row shows a hamburger icon, the name of the project, the name of the opened module, the current status and the cursor location.
+The number before the name of the module indicates the index of the module among already opened modules.
+Yes, the sharkC64 development environment supports now multiple open modules!
+More on that later.

 The editor menu can be accessed by clicking the hamburger icon next to the module name on the top left screen corner.
 The editor menu opens directly on top of the hamburger icon.
 All the actions in the menu can be accessed by using keyboard shortcuts.